-The Ministry of Labour, in consultation with the Ministry of Trade and Industry and the Ministry of Finance, establishes an annual quota for skilled workers as mentioned in section 6-1.
+The Ministry of Labour, in consultation with the Ministry of Trade and Industry and the Ministry of Finance, establishes an annual quota for skilled workers and specialists as mentioned in sections 6-1 and 6-2.
 The Norwegian Directorate of Labour and Welfare establishes the quota for seasonal workers in agriculture and forestry as mentioned in section 6-3.